MCP HubMCP Hub

 Getting Started

-This bot is designed to work with Claude Desktop through MCP.
+This bot is designed to be used with Claude Desktop through the Model Context Protocol (MCP).

 Run Minecraft